(tye' moe lole)

 Are there OTHER USES for this medicine?

 Timolol is also sometimes used to prevent angina (chest pain).
-Talk to your doctor about the risks of using this drug for your condition.
+Talk to your doctor about the risks of using this medication for your condition.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.